CodeNow/big-poppa/README.md

 There are several testing commands:

-- `npm test`: Lints code and runs unit and functional test for all services
+- `npm test`: Lints code and runs unit and functional tests
+- `npm run test-unit`: Runs only unit tests.
+- `npm run test-functional`: Runs only functional tests.
 - `npm run test-integration`: Lints code and runs unit and functional test for all services with real GithubAPI calls (`test-integration` ENV)
-- `npm run test-common`: Runs unit and functional tests for `common` library
-- `npm run test-big-poppa`: Runs unit and functional tests for `big-poppa`

 ### Testing Definitions